stanislawklimenko/sender/README.md

 # sender
-Program which send massages by order to the telegram and tenchat
+Program which send massages by order to the telegram